-Acceleration is middling, the engine gets loud when accelerating, and the touchscreen control system isn’t very user-friendly.
+Acceleration is middling, and the engine can get loud when accelerating.

 The HR-V’s second-row seat bottoms flip up to create a narrow-but-tall storage space that’s handy for hauling items such as a tall potted plant or a big flat-screen TV box.